Server-Factory/Mail-Server-Factory/README.md

 *Note:* Many other operating systems will be supported in upcoming releases.

+## SeLinux

+The current version of Mail Server Factory does not support SELinux enforcing.

 # Specifications

 Installed mail server will be delivered with the following technology stack: